Shocking photos show damage to car and carvan after fire which closed M62

-M62 photos show shocking damage to car and caravan after fire which caused huge delays
+M62 photos show damage to car and caravan after fire which caused huge delays near Huddersfield

 Photos have emerged of the aftermath of a caravan fire on the M62 which caused congestion for six miles.